Sathi Leelavathi (1995 film): Plot

-After returning to Chennai, Priya finds out that Arun is married and even has children, but decides to stay with him when Arun says he was forced into this marriage and promises to divorce his wife.
-When Arun's wife Leelavathi discovers Arun's affair through pictures Sakthivel's son Anand took of their holiday, she has a huge breakdown, leading to Arun moving out of their home and into Priya's flat.
+After returning to Chennai, Priya finds out that Arun is married and even has children, but decides to stay with him when Arun says he was forced into this marriage and promises to divorce Leelavathi.
+When Leelavathi discovers Arun's affair through pictures Sakthivel's son Anand took of their holiday, she has a huge breakdown, leading to Arun moving out of their home and into Priya's flat.
 With the help of Sakthivel and Palani, and then Priya's old lover Raja, Leelavathi sends their children to stay with Arun and Priya, then her father-in-law and pet dog as well, making Priya hate Arun.
-Finally Priya unites with Raja, apologising to him, and Arun unites with Leelavathi.
+Finally, Priya unites with Raja, apologising to him, and Leelavathi accepts a remorseful Arun.

 Production

 The initial plot of Sathi Leelavathi revolved around two men fighting over a woman, with one of them being the antagonist.
-Raja, who had grown weary of being typecast in "soft" roles, readily accepted Balu Mahendra's offer to portray the antagonist to break the stereotype, but deep into pre-production, Kamal Haasan felt this premise had been "done-to-death", and according to Raja, "From a bad guy, I became the extreme good guy".
+Raja, who had grown weary of being typecast in "soft" roles, readily accepted director Balu Mahendra's offer to portray the antagonist to break the stereotype, but deep into pre-production, Kamal Haasan felt this premise had been "done-to-death", and according to Raja, "From a bad guy, I became the extreme good guy".
 Jayaram was initially offered the lead role but his unavailability meant that the team finalised Ramesh Aravind.
-Haasan, who was supposed to appear only in four scenes, was attracted by the story and took on an important role.
+Haasan, who was supposed to appear only in four scenes, was attracted by the story and took on a larger role.
 Rohini was Mahendra's choice for the role of Palani, although Haasan wanted Kovai Sarala.
 Mahendra objected, but Haasan remained adamant, and the director gave in.
 According to Sarala, post-release Mahendra was delighted that she was part of the film and that he felt bad for initially doubting her ability.
 Haasan speaks Kongu Tamil in the film, which he was said to have learned from Sarala.
-The film was loosely inspired by 1989 American film She-Devil, but does not depict the female lead trying to establish her own identity at the cost of her husband's.
+The film was loosely inspired by the 1989 American film She-Devil, but unlike that film, does not depict the female lead trying to establish her own identity at the cost of her husband's.